begriffs/libderp/README.md

 ### Installation

-Compile and install the library:
+Compile the shared and static libraries:

 ```sh
 # detect proper way to generate shared library